-Not Easy to Persuade Judge That Student Athletes Are Employees
+Student-Athletes Fight Faces Uphill Battle in California

-SAN FRANCISCO (CN) — As controller of the purse strings, the National Collegiate Athletic Association cannot deny that it has an employment relationship with a select group of college athletes, an attorney for a former USC linebacker told a federal judge Thursday.
+SAN FRANCISCO (CN) — An attorney for a former USC linebacker struggled Thursday to argue before a federal judge that the National Collegiate Athletic Association has an employment relationship with student athletes.

-Lamar Dawson, who played for the University of Southern California from 2011 to 2015, sued the NCAA and the Pac-12 Conference in September 2016, claiming they violate federal and state labor laws by failing to pay student athletes minimum wages and overtime.
+The NCAA is fighting to dismiss a proposed class action filed last year by Lamar Dawson, who played for the University of Southern California from 2011 to 2015.

-At a hearing on the NCAA’s motion to dismiss Dawson’s proposed class action, his attorney Mark Rifkin said the NCAA and Pac-12 Conference impose rules and requirements on student athletes that dictate practice hours, conduct and academic performance.
+Dawson’s attorney Mark Rifkin argued at a hearing Thursday the NCAA and Pac-12 Conference impose rules and requirements on student athletes that dictate practice hours, conduct and academic performance.

 “Any student athlete who is a participant in a scholarship program in a revenue-generating sport is unquestionably an employee,” Rifkin said.